 Do you need help with a legal case

 If you have a problem that you need help with, you may need legal advice to resolve it.
-You can get help from a legal adviser who specialises in your problem such as a solicitor or there are other organisations who may be able to help you.
+You can get help from a legal adviser who specialises in your problem such as a solicitor, or other organisations may be able to help you.
 Using a solicitor usually involves some expense but you may be eligible for help with legal costs.

-This page gives an overview of the types of legal support available to go to court, where to get advice and what some pitfalls could be if you take legal action with help.
+This page gives an overview of the types of legal support available to go to court, where to get advice and some of the pitfalls if you take legal action with help.